 Opening Hours: Lunch from 1pm-2pm

-Situated in the Esquilino neighborhood is only a short walk from the Metro A Vittorio Emanuele stop.
-Their specialty is bucatini all’amatriciana which they flambe and mix it up in a pecorino wheel.
+Situated in the Esquilino neighbourhood is only a short walk from the Metro A Vittorio Emanuele stop.
+Their specialty is Bucatini all’amatriciana which they flambe and mix it up in a pecorino wheel.
 Portion sizes are generous and dishes start at €9.
 As its popular place, reservations are highly recommended.

 Address: Via Ferruccio, 12